novagannn/rpgm-translation-tool/README.md

 ---

-> _"Translation is not just about language — it's about bridging understanding."_
+> _"Translation is not just about language, it's about bridging understanding."_